A precise determination of the top-quark pole mass: Top-quark pair production at the hadron colliders and the determination of top-quark pole mass

-The partonic subprocess cross-section $\hat{\sigma}_{ij}$ up to NNLO level can be expanded as a power series of $\alpha_s$:
+The partonic subprocess cross-section $\hat{\sigma}_{ij}$ up to NNLO level can be expanded as a power series of $\alpha_s$: \begin{widetext}

-where $\rho=4m_{t}^2/s$.
-The LO, NLO and NNLO coefficients $f^0_{ij}$, $f^1_{ij}$ and $f^2_{ij}$ can be obtained from the HATHOR program~\cite{Aliev:2010zk} and the Top++ program~\cite{Czakon:2011xx}, where $(ij)=\{(q\bar{q}),(gg),(gq),(g\bar{q})\}$ stands for the four production channels, respectively.
-By carefully identifying the $n_f$-terms specifically associated with the $\{\beta_i\}$-terms in $f^0_{ij}$, $f^1_{ij}$ and $f^2_{ij}$, and by using the degeneracy pattern of the renormalization group equation in a recursive way, one can determine the $\{\beta_i\}$-terms and thus the correct arguments of the strong couplings at each perturbative order.
+\end{widetext} where $\rho=4m_{t}^2/s$.
+In the literature, the perturbative coefficients up to NNLO level have been calculated by various groups, e.g. Refs.\cite{Nason:1987xz, Nason:1989zy, Beenakker:1988bq, Beenakker:1990maa, Czakon:2008ii, Moch:2008qy, Beneke:2011mq, Kidonakis:2010dk, Baernreuther:2012ws, Czakon:2012pz, Czakon:2013goa}.
+The LO, NLO and NNLO coefficients $f^0_{ij}$, $f^1_{ij}$ and $f^2_{ij}$ can be explicitly read from the HATHOR program~\cite{Aliev:2010zk} and the Top++ program~\cite{Czakon:2011xx}, where $(ij)=\{(q\bar{q}),(gg),(gq),(g\bar{q})\}$ stands for the four production channels, respectively.
+By carefully identifying the $n_f$-terms specifically associated with the $\{\beta_i\}$-terms in $f^0_{ij}$, $f^1_{ij}$ and $f^2_{ij}$, and by using the degeneracy pattern of the renormalization group equation in a recursive way, one can determine the $\beta$ terms and thus the correct arguments of the strong couplings at each perturbative order.
 The remaining $n_f$ terms arise from quark loop contributions which are ultraviolet finite.
-The coefficients of the resulting pQCD series then match the ``conformal" series with $\{\beta_i\}=0$.
-Given one measurement which sets the value of the coupling at a scale, the resulting PMC predictions are independent of the choice of renormalization scheme.

-A detailed determination of the PMC scales for $\hat{\sigma}_{ij}$ up to NNLO level, including a careful treatment of the separate scales of the Coulomb-type rescattering corrections appearing in the threshold region, have been presented in Refs.\cite{Brodsky:2012rj, Brodsky:2012sz}.
-We shall not repeat these formulae here; the interested readers may turn to the two references for details.
+A detailed determination of the PMC scales for $\hat{\sigma}_{ij}$ up to NNLO level, including a careful treatment of the separate renormalization scales of the Coulomb-type rescattering corrections appearing in the threshold region, have been presented in Refs.\cite{Brodsky:2012rj, Brodsky:2012sz}.
+We shall not repeat these formulae here; the interested readers may turn to those two references for details.

-In doing the numerical analysis, we will first take the top-quark pole mass as $m_t=173.3$ GeV~\cite{toppole} and choose the parton distribution functions (PDF) using the CT14 version of the CTEQ collaboration~\cite{Dulat:2015mca}.
+In doing the numerical analysis, we will first take the top-quark pole mass as $m_t=173.3$ GeV~\cite{toppole} and choose the parton distribution functions (PDF) as the CT14 version of the CTEQ collaboration~\cite{Dulat:2015mca}.
 The NNLO $\alpha_s$-running is adopted with its normalization fixed in $\overline {\rm MS}$-scheme using $\alpha_s(M_Z)=0.118$.